vrtmrz/livesync-subscribe-publish/readme.md

 ## Prerequisite

 - Deno required.
-- This should be running near or at the same place where your CouchDB has been hosted.
+- If you want to use watch mode (default), this should be running near or at the same place where your CouchDB has been hosted.
   Probably uses a lot of traffic.
+- If you are going to USE API update mode, traffic would be a more reasonable amount.
+  Unset `keyfile` and set `apiPath` please.

 ## How to run